workingDog/scalaczml/readme.md

 ## Compiling and packaging

-Using [SBT](http://www.scala-sbt.org/), just type sbt package to generate a jar file that you can then include in your project.
+Using [SBT](http://www.scala-sbt.org/), just type "sbt package" to generate a jar file that you can then include in your project.
 The jar file will be in the directory:
  ".../target/scala-2.11/scalaczml_2.11-1.0.jar"